 - 2 tsp. water

-- Make dressing: add all ingredients to a small bowl and whisk to combine.
+- Make dressing: Place all dressing ingredients in a small bowl and whisk to combine.
 Set aside.

-- Tear kale into bite sized pieces, stems removed.
-Place in a large bowl and gently massage.
+- Chop kale into bite-sized pieces, large stems removed.
+Place in a large bowl and gently massage for 30 seconds to help tenderize.

-- Sprinkle sunflower seeds over top before serving.
+- Toss to combine.
+Sprinkle sunflower seeds on top before serving.